mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 view that you share?.

 [00:15:10] **Mauricio:** You are only asking me the tricky questions Michaela, I love that.
-Before I answere the test pyramid, let me make a remark about tools, because you mentioned you developed the tool and et cetera.
+Before I answer the test pyramid, let me make a remark about tools, because you mentioned you developed the tool and et cetera.

 And I feel it is about time for us to take the next step when it comes to code